Beniamino92/sgmmDAR/README.md

 Julia code for Bayesian estimation of **time-varying Gaussian graphical models** under **latent regime switching** with **discrete autoregressive (DAR) dynamics** and **automatic order/complexity learning**.

+### Contact

+For questions or collaboration inquiries, please contact Beniamino Hadj-Amar at hadjamar@mailbox.sc.edu

 ## What is it?

 `sggmDAR` fits multivariate time series with an unobserved, finite set of connectivity “states.”